Cycling the Best of Southern Tuscany Plus! Florence

 Daily Distance: 58 km (36 miles).
 Meals: B, D

 Highlights: Medieval town of Siena, Piazza del Campo, guided visit

 We'll have a guided tour of the city this morning and learn about the Palio, the horse race that takes place twice a year in the main square.
 Take the afternoon to explore on your own.

 Highlights: The Chianti, wine tasting

 We'll leave Siena and climb some of the famous Chianti hills as we make our way to our final climb to Radda in Chianti our home for the night.
 You'll notice the difference in landscapes today as you ride through steep-sided forested valleys.
 Vineyards and perfectly-restored, country-houses add variety.
 Radda is a delightful gem of a small town and was an important junction for traveler's heading to north and south.
 Daily distance: 56 km (35 miles).
-Meals: B, D
+Meals: B, wine tasting, D

 Lodging: Hotel Palazzo San Niccoló.
 September 9th departure will be at Palazzo Leopoldo.